immunIT/octowire-framework/CONTRIBUTING.md

 })
 ```

-2. Define necessary options (A list of dict)
+2. Define necessary options and advanced options if necessary (A list of dict)

 ```
 self.options = [